mikeowski/Quastionaire/README.md

 ## Install
 - `cd projectpath && npm install` (for installation )
+- `Write your GIPHY API to .env.sample file and rename it to .env`
 - `npm run serve` (for dev mode)
 - `npm run build` (for production mode)